When it comes to offering live video shopping, retailers can choose from a wide range of live shopping apps.

 Go Instore is best suited for:

 With Firework, merchants have the ability to bring what they love about live social shopping apps to their own websites.
 Brands can create native live streaming and live commerce shopping experiences that allow customers to shop what they see on screen while interacting with each other.
-Firework also offers shoppable video, mimicking ‘stories’ that people are familiar with on other social media platforms, with the ability to view on demand and shop what’s featured.
+Firework has also rounded out their video commerce suite with shoppable video and one-on-one video.